MrTilki09/Netrise-Public/README.md

 ---

-## ## 🚀 Tech Stack
+## ## 🚀 Tech Stack & Architecture

-This project is built with a cutting-edge, scalable tech stack.
+This project is built with a scalable, cloud-native tech stack.

 <p align="center">
   <a href="https://reactnative.dev/">